kimocoder/wpa-sec-api/README.md

 ```sh
 ./wigle-pos.sh newsites.txt
 ```
-this will output a file named current-date_nickname-in-credstxt.txt
+this will output a file named current-date_nickname-in-configtxt.txt
 As input, this script can only process potfiles outputted by `sort-pot.sh` (such as *current.potfile*, *old.potfile* and *newsites.txt*), **not** unformatted potfiles straight from wpa-sec.